brosej/jws-web-service/README.md

 # jws-web-service
-A simple, reusable, and useful java web service called by Java Servlets and Node APIs
+A simple, reusable, and useful java web service called by Java Servlets, Node APIs, and Python